josephpal/esp32-LoraWAN/README.md

 ### transmission process

 To point out which information will be transmitted, we will make a short example of transmitting the message "local".
-Let's say a handshake between both communication partners was already done and the transmitted so far 128 packages.
+Let's say a handshake between both communication partners was already done and they transmitted so far 128 packages.
 So our next package number will be the last number incremented by one.
-Our message itself has five characters, after encrypting the payload of our package will have 16 characters (for more information about the encryption process please take a look at this [sub-repository](https://github.com/josephpal/esp32-Encrypt/blob/master/documentation/Cipher-class-explanation.pdf)).
-Encrypting the string "local" with the ciphering key mentioned above will result in the following text phrase
+Our message itself has five characters, after encrypting the payload of our package we will have 16 characters (for more information about the encryption process please take a look at this [sub-repository](https://github.com/josephpal/esp32-Encrypt/blob/master/documentation/Cipher-class-explanation.pdf)).
+Encrypting the string "local" with the ciphering key mentioned above will result into the following text phrase

 ```
     cipher->encrypt("local") -> Ó ñ . .
 K ¶ Ý " Õ ¢ È  -  .
 V